arunavo4/gitea-mirror/README.md

 docker-compose --profile production up -d

 # For development mode with mock data
+# This will automatically create and populate the development database
 docker-compose --profile development up -d

 # Or using Docker directly